 A non-refundable application fee in the amount of $250 + HST must be remitted along with each completed application.
 This fee includes the application for one professional partner.
 A non-refundable fee of $50 + HST is required for each additional professional partner included in the application.

 There is no fee for the Multi-Discipline Partnership annual report.

 Contact Complaints & Compliance for an application and remittance slip.

 Multi-Discipline Partnership Reports are mailed to MDPs annually.

 Links to Applicable By-Law & Rules

-All questions about Multi-Discipline Partnership applications should be directed to Administrative Compliance by contacting the Resource Centre at (416) 947-3315 (toll-free 1-800-668-7380 x3315) and asking to be transferred, or emailing Administrative Compliance using the Contact Page.
+All questions about Multi-Discipline Partnership applications should be directed to Complaints & Compliance by contacting the Resource Centre at (416) 947-3315 (toll-free 1-800-668-7380 x3315) and asking to be transferred, or emailing Complaints & Compliance using the Contact Page.

 The Law Society of Upper Canada is committed to ensuring